AlexandraMAnton/Manual-testing-portofolio/Final Project/README.md

 #### 1.1.1 Roles assigned to the project and persons allocated
 Roles assigned to the project and persons allocated
-•	Project manager – Ion Popescu
+•	Project manager – Ion Popescu;
-•	Product owner – Maria Popescu
+•	Product owner – Maria Popescu;
-•	Software developer – Gheorghe Popescu
+•	Software developer – Gheorghe Popescu;
-•	QA Engineer –Alexandra Anton
+•	QA Engineer –Alexandra Anton.

 #### 1.1.2 Entry criteria defined
-•	The application construction is completed.
-•	The test engineers are dedicated.
+•	The test engineers are dedicated;
 •	Necessary devices, instruments, and other equipment are acquired.
-•	Test environment is prepared, and the application is released to the test environment.
-•	Role and permissions are allocated;
-•	User created.

 #### 1.1.3 Exit criteria defined
-•	All test cases have been;
+•	All test cases have been executed;
-•	At least 60% of test cases with status passed
+•	At least 60% of test cases with status passed;
-•	No detect of critical defect.
+•	No other critical defects were detected;
-•	Maximum 10 high priority defects opened
+•	Maximum 10 high priority defects still opened;
-•	Testing deadline 16.06.2022
+•	Testing deadline 16.06.2022.

 #### 1.1.4 Test scope

-* Tests in scope: All the feature of PIM module – Add employee, personal details that were defined in business requirement specs need to be tested using functional testing (Black- box testing), GUI testing and API testing
+* Tests in scope: All the features of PIM module – Add employee, personal details that were defined in business requirement specs need to be tested using functional testing (Black- box testing), GUI testing and API testing
 * Tests not in scope: performance testing, integrations of the dependent’s module with other modules, stress testing, volume testing, compatibility testing with multiple browsers

 #### 1.1.5 Risks detected

-* Project risks: lack of experience of the QA team, no developers team to fix bugs, short deadline of Zephyr Squad trial, environment is not functional all the time as is an open source.
+* Project risks: lack of experience of the QA team, no developers team to fix bugs, short deadline of Zephyr Squad trial, environment is not functional all the time as it is an open source.
 * Product risks: validation constraints on the fields might be too restrictive to the end-user.